Black Hispanic and Latino Americans: Civil rights

 A Pew Research report published in May 2022 surveyed Afro-Latinos.
 Findings included 61% of Afro-Latinos saying they were discriminated against, including be more likely than other Latinos in being stopped by police, criticized by others for speaking Spanish in a public place, and people around them thinking they are "not smart."

 Jessica Lavariega Monforti and Gabriel R. Sanchez (2010), as part of their larger research article, wanted to understand if being Black has an impact on if Latinos feel discriminated against by other Latinos.
-Using “2002 Kaiser/Pew Latino National Survey” data, they show that there was a p-value of less than 0.05 for the category "Black racial identification;” however, there is no statistical significance for this category when the data was separated by "national-origin".This signifies that being Black is a factor when looking at the Latino population as a unit, but the same could not be said when the population was divided by “national-origin”.
-With regard to “national-origin”, it is important to note for that there is a category for “Central/South American”, so some identities were grouped; though, not all Latin American nationalities were covered in the original dataset either.
+Using “2002 Kaiser/Pew Latino National Survey” data, they show that there was a p-value of less than 0.05 for the category "Black racial identification;” however, there is no statistical significance for this category when the data was separated by "national-origin".
+This signifies that being Black is a factor when looking at the Latino population as a unit, but the same could not be said when the population was divided by “national-origin”.
+With regard to “national-origin”, for that there is a category for “Central/South American”, so some identities were grouped; though, not all Latin American nationalities were covered in the original dataset either.

 In media

 Since the early days of the movie industry in the United States of America, when Black Hispanic actors were given roles, they would usually be cast as African Americans.

 Critics accuse U.S. Hispanic media, including Latin American media, of overlooking black Hispanic and Latino Americans and black Latin Americans in the telenovelas, mostly stereotyping them as impoverished people.
-According to Frederick Aldama's book Latinx TV in the Twentieth Century, Latinx are the most underrepresented group of people portrayed in media in the United States.
-Latinx make up 19% of the population in the United States but are barely making 3% of media portrayed in the United States.
+According to Frederick Aldama's book Latinx TV in the Twentieth Century, Latinos are the most underrepresented group of people portrayed in media in the United States.
+Latinos make up 19% of the population in the United States but are barely making 3% of media portrayed in the United States.

 In an article released in 2022 by Daphnie Sicre by The University of Alabama press titled "Being Black and Latinx in Theatre Today," she interviews ten Afro-Latinx performers to conduct a research study on Afro-Latinx in theatre industry.
 The 10 performers were cast for the play Platanos y Collard Greens.
 After interviewing each of them, Sicre noticed there was a common theme amongst the group.
 Majority of the Afro Latinx cast members swayed more to being ethnically ambiguous.
 This is when someone's racial background isn't able to be identified right away because it doesn't fit with one's physical features.
 The research noted that because of systemic racism, some cast members were given better roles than their peers.
 Those who were darker skinned would pass as Black and weren't given the same opportunities as other cast members that were light skinned actors, which were given more roles.